top of page

 Rotary Satellite@Sunderland Hospital organise evening meetings at the residences of members, and at times in restaurants.
 Rotary Sunderland City meets at various restaurants and pubs in the City.
 By rotating the meetings at various establishments in the City, this contributes towards supporting local businesses getting increased footfall.

-The creation of one was the principal objective of President John Bowskill, in the 2015-16 Rotary Year.
+The creation of a Satellite club was the principal objective of President John Bowskill, in the 2015-16 Rotary Year.
 John, a retired Hospital General Manager, contacted former colleagues whom he thought might be interested in joining Rotary and received a positive response.
 In order to broaden the membership he also approached guest speakers to speak at Club meetings.

 By the end of the Rotary Year, the first Satellite Club was established, with 9 founder members being inducted by District Governor Terry Long.